Blaiski/Grappl/README.md

 </br>

-### Step 4—Connect to a dashboard service

-For now, Grappl can connect to your Jira Software or Trello boards.
-We have Asana, Linear, and others coming up down the line!
+### Step 4——Seamless Integration with Dashboard Services

+Connect Grappl to your favorite dashboard services such as Jira and Trello (with more options on the way!).
+Hit alt+d to establish the connection effortlessly.
+Grappl Explorer will display your boards and their relevant contents, ensuring you have all the information you need at your fingertips.

 	💡 To connect to a dashboard service, hit `alt+d` !
 ![d](https://raw.githubusercontent.com/Blaiski/Grappl/main/images/connectDash2.png)

 </br>

-🧪 **Test Board Available**
+🧪 **Explore the Test Board**

-To make things a bit faster, we created a public trello testing board with some data in it for you to get started.
-Here it’s: https://trello.com/b/s1PUl0IO.
+For a quick start, we have created a public Trello testing board with sample data.
+Check it out at https://trello.com/b/s1PUl0IO.
 ![](https://raw.githubusercontent.com/Blaiski/Grappl/main/images/DashNew.png)

 Feel free to either join in, or [copy it as a private board to your own account](https://support.atlassian.com/trello/docs/copying-cards-lists-or-boards/#:~:text=of%20its%20cards.-,Boards,-You%20can%20even)!

-💡 Grappl will automatically recognise your dev columns and cards on a Trello board as long as their naming follows common agile practice in industry.
+💡 Grappl will automatically detect and recognize your development columns and cards on a Trello board as long as their names follow common agile practices in the industry.
 Once you connect to a board service, Grappl Explorer will display your boards and their relevant contents.

 ![](https://github.com/Blaiski/Grappl/blob/main/images/gifs/Jira%20Auth.gif?raw=true)
 </br>
 </br></br>

-### Step 5—Try out our automated card checkout/checkin process (includes automated three-legged Codelink™️)
+### Step 5-Automated Card Checkout/Checkin with Codelink™️
-1. After you have connected your chosen board service, Grappl Explorer will display all your active issues, tasks, etc.
+1. Once you have connected your preferred board service, Grappl Explorer will display all your active issues, tasks, and more.
-2. Select the card you want to work on and hit `alt+c` to check it out.
+2. Select the card you want to work on and simply press alt+c to check it out.
-3. Now, start working as usual.
-Once you stage your changes and are ready to commit, Grappl will detect all your code item contributions or changes and will show you a prompt.
+3. Now, start working as you normally would.
+When you're ready to commit your changes, Grappl will automatically detect your code item contributions or modifications and prompt you.
-4. If you accept, it will initiate the three-legged Codelink™️ process and that’s it… you’re all done!
+4. If you accept, Grappl will initiate the three-legged Codelink™️ process, handling everything seamlessly.
-5. Grappl will create some magic links, take care of committing your staged changes, update your card on the board service, and add helpful annotations to your code items (you will be able to turn these off in an upcoming release).
+5.Watch the magic happen!
+Grappl will create links, commit your staged changes, update your card on the board service, and even add helpful annotations to your code items (don't worry, you can disable them in an upcoming release).
+(Note: You'll still have the opportunity to edit your commit message and other details before pushing.)
+Experience the power of automated card checkout/checkin with Grappl, simplifying your workflow and saving you time.
-5. _(Note: you will still get to edit your commit message and other stuff before things are pushed)_
+5. _(Note: You'll still have the opportunity to edit your commit message and other details before pushing.)_

-**Don’t want to link all the code items you changed?** That’s fine, you can of course select which ones you want to be linked.
+**Flexibility at your fingertips!** With Grappl, you have complete control over the code items you want to link.
+Don't feel obligated to link every single code item you've changed.
+Select only the ones that matter to you and leave the rest behind.

-**Forgot to check out a card before you started working?** That’s all good, you can check out a card any time before you’ve committed your changes.
-You'll also get to edit the timespent for your worklog entry.
+**Forgot to check out a card before diving into your work?** No worries!
+You can check out a card at any time before committing your changes.
+Adjust the timespent for your worklog entry to ensure accurate tracking.

-**You have already committed your changes?** There’s still a way around!
-Just head to the card you worked on, and hit `alt+L`.
-You will get a prompt and can now select all the code items that you want to link.
-Hit enter, and now you can choose to **amend** your latest commit!!
+**Already committed your changes?**  There's still a solution!
+Simply navigate to the card you've been working on and press `alt+L`.
+A prompt will appear, allowing you to select the specific code items you want to link.
+Hit enter, and now you have the option to **amend** your latest commit.
+Grappl gives you the flexibility to adapt to any situation and maintain a seamless workflow.
 ![cardCheckout](https://github.com/Blaiski/Grappl/blob/main/images/gifs/card%20checkout.gif?raw=true)
 ![codelink](https://github.com/Blaiski/Grappl/blob/main/images/gifs/codelinking.gif?raw=true)
 </br>

-### Step 6—Find what you looking for faster and navigate through your design-to-code dependencies intuitively
-Now that your code items are linked up with your design items, you can point to any code item in your source code and tell exactly what it’s doing... and tell what design items its impacting!
-You can also point to any design item in Grappl explorer and be able to navigate directly to all the code items that are related to it!

-1. Try it out, point to any code item you just changed and hit `alt+r`.
-This will show _Related Design Items_!
-2. Now point to the card that you just worked on, and similarly hit `alt+r`.
-This will show its _Related Code Items_
-3. **You can also reveal things using the visualization.** Hit `alt+i` while your card is selected.
-This will trigger _Code Impact Visualisation_.
-Now you can visually see your changes across the entire codebase!
+### Step 6—Find What You Need, Faster
+With Grappl's code-item and design-item linking, pinpoint exactly what each code item does and visualize its impact on the codebase.
+Seamlessly navigate between code and design elements.
+Unleash the power of code impact visualization, all in real-time.
+No more manual digging through commits—Grappl has your back!

+1. Explore the connections!
+After making changes to a code item, simply point to it and press alt+r.
+Witness the magic as Grappl reveals the _Related Design Items_.
+Gain valuable insights into the broader context of your code changes.
+2. Dive deeper into the code-card relationship.
+Direct your attention to the card you've been working on and press alt+r.
+Grappl will display the _Related Code Items_, illuminating the specific code components tied to the card.
+3. **Unveil the power of visualization!** Activate the code impact visualizer by selecting your card and pressing alt+i.
+Watch as Grappl presents the _Code Impact Visualisation_, providing a visual representation of your changes across the entire codebase.
+See the bigger picture in a glance!
-4. Grappl works in real-time, and keeps everything synced up with your board service and repository.
-This means changes done by other members of your team, will be instantly visible on your end too.
+4. Real-time synchronization for seamless collaboration.
+Grappl operates in real-time, ensuring that everything remains synced with your board service and repository.
+Stay up-to-date with the changes made by your team members, instantly reflected in your workspace.
-5. Say no to manual digging through those endless commit threads and changeblobs.
+5. Bid farewell to manual digging.
+No more searching through endless commit threads and changeblobs.
+Grappl empowers you to navigate and comprehend code changes effortlessly, saving you time and effort.
+Say goodbye to the tedious manual tasks and embrace a streamlined development experience.

 ![advantages1](https://github.com/Blaiski/Grappl/blob/main/images/gifs/advantages1.gif?raw=true)
 ![advantages2](https://github.com/Blaiski/Grappl/blob/main/images/gifs/vis3.gif?raw=true)